jonelo/jacksum-for-windows/README.md

 | [XYplorer](https://www.xyplorer.com/)                             | Send To, DnD     | Commercial Software (Trial)                                             |

+## Life Cycle

-## Download
+### Download

-Go to https://github.com/jonelo/jacksum-fbi-windows/releases/latest and download the .zip which contains a precompiled executable for Microsoft Windows.
+Go to the [Download Page](https://github.com/jonelo/jacksum-fbi-windows/releases/latest) and download the .zip file which contains a precompiled executable for Microsoft Windows.
 You also find official hashes in the release notes.

-## Installation
+### Installation

 Just extract the .zip file and double-click on the executable called `Jacksum Windows Explorer Integration.exe`.
 Allow Microsoft Defender SmartScreen to start the app.
-Before you do that you should verify hashes to make sure you have obtained the executable from a reliable source.
+I didn't sign the app, because it would require a fee for me.
+Before you execute the app you should verify the official hash values to make sure you have obtained the executable from a reliable source.
+The hash values are available on the [download page](https://github.com/jonelo/jacksum-fbi-windows/releases/latest) or on the [Jacksum homepage](https://jacksum.net/en/download.html).

-The installer installs the JRE 21, Jacksum, and HashGarten to the user's home directory under the folder "Jacksum Windows Explorer Integration".
+The installer installs the JRE 21, Jacksum, and HashGarten to the your homedirectory under the folder `Jacksum Windows File Explorer Integration`.
 The environment variable called
-JACKSUM_HOME is set with the value of the installation folder, and it is added to the user's PATH, so you also launch Jacksum just by typing `jacksum` if you want to.
+JACKSUM_HOME is set with the value of the installation folder, and it is added to the user's PATH, so you can also launch Jacksum just by typing `jacksum` on the command line if you want to.

 You can launch the installer as often as you want.